aleung27/personal-website/README.md

 2. Install `node` and `nvm` if they are not already present on your setup

-3. Change to the root directory of the repository and run `nvm use` to switch to the version of node specified in the `.nvmrc` file
+3. Navigate to the root directory of the repository and run `nvm use` to switch to the version of node specified in the `.nvmrc` file

 4. Run `npm i` to install all necessary dependencies